 FAVORITE ITEMS & RECOMMENDED SUPPLIES:

 These are some of our favorite items that we us for our dogs and raising our puppies.
 If there is something that you are looking for here and can’t find it, please reach out as we are happy to provide feedback on other items as well.
-Disclosure: I only recommend products I would use for my dogs and puppies and all opinions expressed here are our own.
-This post may contain affiliate links that at no additional cost to you, I may earn a small commission.

 CRATES – Crates/Kennels – I typically recommend that new puppy owners look at a big crate.
 A Large sized crate (rough dimensions 42” x 28” x 31” or so) for full grown labs is sufficient.
 I would recommend purchasing something that comes with a divider so you can make the space they have an appropriate size as they grow.
 This also avoids having to buy multiple crates as the puppy rapidly grows.
-This is a great option on Amazon: It comes in single or double door options, has a divider and also collapses for easy storage when not in use or traveling. https://amzn.to/3VKO0WG

-Some families will set up an Exercise Pen – linked below, to mimic the setup that I have here to give the puppy a little more room to stretch and also have a potty area when they are at work if they will be gone for extended periods of time.
 They will utilize a tray like this one below: and add in the pine pellets, linked below.
 Puppies will be accustomed to the smell of these pellets and associate where to go potty.
-I have some families that will also put these in the yard if they want the dog to use a speck of area of the yard (think little kids and not cleaning poop up out of the entire yard, just a section that the pup has been trained to go in).
+I have some families that will also put these in the yard if they want the dog to use a specific of area of the yard (think little kids and not cleaning poop up out of the entire yard, just a section that the pup has been trained to go in).

-Exercise Pen – FXW Outdoor Friendly/Weather Resistant Option: https://amzn.to/3JovGLP Indoor Option: https://amzn.to/49oEo7g
+Outdoor Friendly/Weather Resistant Option: https://amzn.to/3JovGLP

 Washable Pee pads – https://amzn.to/4aFwUxO